 - Engage in the arts.
 Arts and crafts are often effective activities throughout the stages of Alzheimer’s.
 In the more advanced stages, the senior may simply hold onto art supplies or help put them into place as the care provider takes care of the majority of the project, but the tactile engagement itself is soothing, and can revive memories of art projects she’s done in the past.

-If you’d like more appropriate activity suggestions for those with Alzheimer’s, contact the Kansas City home care team at Enhanced Home Care.
-Our dementia care experts are committed to ensuring that each senior’s overall health, wellbeing, and enjoyment in life are optimized through caring, patient, personalized home care services.
-You can contact us any time at 913-327-0000 to schedule a free in-home meeting to learn more about our Alzheimer’s care solutions for your senior loved one.
+If you’d like more appropriate activity suggestions for those with Alzheimer’s, contact Enhanced Home Care, top providers of the Alzheimer’s and dementia care Overland Park families need.
+Our home care experts are committed to ensuring that each senior’s overall health, well being, and enjoyment in life are optimized through caring, patient, personalized home care services.
+You can contact us or call any time at 913-327-0000 to schedule a free in-home meeting to learn more about our Alzheimer’s care solutions for your senior loved one.